panoptes/aag-weather/README.md

 ### Starting

-The `aag-weather` command line tool can be used to read the weather data from the CloudWatcher and store it in a file.
+The `aag-weather` command line tool can be used to read the weather data from the CloudWatcher and store it in a csv file.
 The `aag-weather` command line tool can be run with:

 ```bash